+Name Date

+Department Reviewer

+Special Assignment

-Name Date Department Reviewer Special Assignment (e.g., Director of the Speak special assignment involved assignment, negotiated with teaching, professional activ supervisory responsibility f performance criteria detail w the performance of a faculty member with a special assignment ing Intensive Program).
-The review should explain the nature of the large which will justify the percentage weighting for the special the dean or direct supervisor, in addition to the weightings for ity, and service as noted in §6.2.1.
-The person with immediate or the special assignment should speak specifically to the end in the faculty member's original letter of appointment.
-The special view should be attached to the faculty member's annual performance nmentary is honest and accurate to the best of my knowledge and nents can be substantiated and are either my own or are attributed Signature of Reviewer Commentary on the individ ual's performance with respect to the special assignment: on, which my supervisor has discussed with me.
-I (do/do letter of exception regarding this evaluation to the dean for my file.
-Faculty Member's Signatur e Date
+Complete this form to review the performance of a faculty member with a special assignment (e.g., Director of the Speaking Intensive Program).
+The review should explain the nature of the special assignment involved, which will justify the percentage weighting for the special assignment, negotiated with the dean or direct supervisor, in addition to the weightings for teaching, professional activity, and service as noted in §6.2.1.
+The person with immediate supervisory responsibility for the special assignment should speak specifically to the performance criteria detailed in the faculty member's original letter of appointment.
+The special assignments performance review should be attached to the faculty member's annual performance review.

+I hereby attest that this commentary is honest and accurate to the best of my knowledge and that all opinions and judgments can be substantiated and are either my own or are attributed to their sources.